mccright/rrl/README.md

 >Holmes, whose life had been spared at Antietam by a fraction of an inch, would hardly have argued...
 >The war had taught him that people live amid largely random forces.
 Holmes accepted this state of uncertainty.
 >Law becomes more rational and more civilized when its rules are overtly and articulately connected to the ends that they serve.
+>1905 *Lochner v.
+New York* dissent...
+14th Amendment ..."is not intended to embody any particular economic theory....It is made for people of fundamentally differing views."
+>In one of his most memorable moments as a judge, Holmes read his dissenting opinion (Abrams v.
+U.S.) from the bench.
+He observed that persecuting others for their opinions was... ("perfectly logical" from) the viewpoint of a self-assured bully....
+The good society was marked "by free trade in ideas...
+The best test of truth is the power of the thought to get itself accepted in the competition of the market."
+>...what drove (Holmes) was not a confidence in his vision but, to the contrary, a deep consciousness of frailty and fallibility -- not only his own, but that of human beings in general....
+"To have doubted one's own first principles is the mark of a civilized man."

 </details>